ShreyaBusetty/ImageEncryptionUsingCentralDogma/README.md

 - Image encryption using Central Dogma infused with chaotic dynamics
 - Decryption of encrypted images using the corresponding decryption key
-- Implementation of chaotic systems such as Lorenz or Logistic map for generating encryption keys
+- Implementation of chaotic systems such as Logistic map for generating encryption keys
 - Support for various image formats (e.g., JPEG, PNG, BMP)

 ## Usage